ReadyResearchers/ready-set-research-syllabus/cmpsc-610-spring-syllabus.md

   - [ ] The thesis presentation has an accessible overview of the completed project
   - [ ] The thesis presentation contained an effective tool demonstration
   - [ ] The thesis presentation gave insights from the empirical evaluation
+  - [ ] The thesis presentation made meaningful conclusions about the completed project
-  - [ ] The thesis presentation suggested avenues for future research
+  - [ ] The thesis presentation suggested suitable avenues for future research
   - [ ] The student effectively answered the questions from the audience
   - [ ] The student completed the thesis presentation within the ten-minute time limit
   - [ ] The student completed the question and answer session within the five-minute time limit